klclue03/Aesthetic/README.md

 - Aesthetic is now running on your Discord server!

 ## Issues or Questions
 If you have any questions, contact me on Discord at positive#9872.
-If you have any issues, post them
+If you have any issues, post them [here](https://github.com/klclue03/Aesthetic/issues).
+Or, you can submit a pull request.
+I may make a few patches or updates for this project, but plan for it to be finalized soon.

+**Other Information**:
+- Built with Python 3.9.1
+- IDE - Pycharm
+- License - Apache License 2.0 (See LICENSE.md)